NithinKuruba/tech-docs/OpenID/session-logout.md

 ### Terminology

+The id_token_hint is recommended and rest of the params are optional.

 #### id_token_hint

 The ID Token previously issued by the OP to RP.
 This needs to be passed to logout endpoint as a hint about end user to be logged out